SouradiptoC/CodonU/README.md

 Welcome to CodonU!

 This is an integrated package for codon usage analysis.
-For knowing more about motivation and workflow, please read the [Thesis](https://doi.org/10.5281/zenodo.8154433).
+To know more about motivation and workflow, please read the [Thesis](https://doi.org/10.5281/zenodo.8154433) or the [Paper](https://doi.org/10.1109/TCBB.2023.3335823).
 The documentation is available [here](https://codonu.readthedocs.io/en/latest/?badge=latest).

 # What's New (As of September 23rd, 2023)